manuelsperoni/demodemodemo/src/renderer/README.md

 - [x] Remove transaction

 ### Data Display
-- [ ] Filter transaction by by specific month in specific year
+- [x] Filter transaction by by specific month in specific year
-- [ ] Group Transaction by day in a month
+- [x] Group Transaction by day in a month
+- [x] Filter by single user
-- [ ] Filter by user
+- [x] Filter by multi user
 ### Report and Statistics
 - [ ] Generate category split graph and total amount by specific month in specific year
 - [ ] Generate category split graph and total amount by specific year